 You’re right.
 For most of us – me included – it’s hard to memorize Scripture.
 It requires commitment, time, and purposeful effort.
-But the worth far outweighs the work.
+I’ll be honest, my own Scripture memory work has been sporadic.
+But I’ve experienced that the worth far outweighs the work.

 After the conference, I once again felt the Spirit’s prompting to memorize.
 This time, the whole book of Philippians!
 With a bit of apprehension, I said yes.
 It took me about two years, but I did it.
 Again, the process was hard, but I cherish the connection I have to God’s wonderful truths in Philippians.
-And I’m ready to jump into another large section of Scripture.
-The Sermon on the Mount is next!
-(By the way, you can hold me accountable.)
+I want to jump into another large section of Scripture.
+I’m considering the Sermon on the Mount… or I’m also taking suggestions.
+What do you think?
+Leave me suggestions in the comments!

 My Scripture Memory Cards